This article is part of Managing bug report in issue tracker series.

 Most important field is "Count" (if you've created it) - sorting by "Count" will show you "bugs TOP 5", i.e. most popular bugs should be fixed first.

-1. Enter Mantis details into EurekaLog configuration of your projects:
+1. Enter Mantis details into EurekaLog settings of your projects:

 Mantis settings filled into EurekaLog options